-The Internationally Oriented Studies programs at the FH Aachen, Jülich Campus, specialize in teaching students technical abilities and skills as well as soft skills.
-All modules emphasize that
+The Internationally Oriented Studies programme at FH Aachen, Jülich Campus, specialises in teaching students technical abilities and skills as well as soft skills.
+All modules emphasise that

-The first half of the sixth semester is devoted to a parctical subject.
-The Bachelor thesis are the completion of your studies.
-Afterwards you start your working life or continue with a master course.
+The first half of the sixth semester is devoted to a practical subject.
+The Bachelor thesis is the completion of your studies.
+Graduates may find employment or continue their studies in a Master's degree programme.

 Degree: Bachelor of Engineering